 Recently I was quoted as saying, “Having a constantly broken brain is akin to some form of torture,” and to me, that essentially sums up my experience with mental illness.
 Experiences vary, of course, but I would say I’m hardly alone in that view.

 But it’s very difficult to explain the realities of that statement to others.
 There is no bamboo under my fingernails, no water is being forced down my throat and no one is beating me with a cane.
 And while I do have my share of body markings from this particular illness, this often doesn’t convince people of the harrowing nature of mental illness as much as it asserts the notion that I’m bat-crap crazy as people find it extremely difficult to put such scars into context.

 Moreover, I’ve found that many, if not most, people with a mental illness have a really tough time expressing the depths or heights to which they reach.
 The average person might feel unable to express it due to discomfort or simply not being able to find the words.
 The difficulty simply cannot be overstated.

-Can People Without a Mental Illness Understand?
+What Can People Without a Mental Illness Understand, If Anything?